 You already may have visited numerous websites in search of the right person to represent you or to prepare your returns.
 There are literally thousands of practitioners offering tax resolution services, tax settlement and tax return preparation services.
 Many of these practitioners are very competent and worthy of your trust and business.
 Others have no business taking your money when they lack the skills, knowledge, ethics and/or commitment to do the absolute best job in representing or advising you.
 In fact, if you used one of these individuals, your situation could become much worse!

-This situation WILL make matters worse for their clients as the tax agencies expect and demand timely responses.
-I have taken over clients from several large firms in our area where the client alleged that they were "ignored" by the firm's employees.
-As a direct result, the IRS and other tax agencies became frustrated and more aggressive - stepping up enforcement efforts.
+This type of situation WILL make matters worse for their clients as the tax agencies expect and demand timely responses.
+I have taken over clients from several large firms in our area where the clients told me that they were "ignored" by the firm's employees.
+As a direct result, the IRS and other tax agencies became frustrated and more aggressive - stepping up their enforcement efforts.

 Take your time and

 exercise care in selecting the right representative.
 There are many

 good, competent individuals and firms fully capable and ethical.

 Unfortunately, there are many others who will simply take your money and

 fail to perform.
 Do your homework on the Internet by researching sites

 like Ripoff Report,

 Better Business Bureau and